What is nevoid basal cell carcinoma syndrome?

 - If the types of tumors match up with what might be seen in those with nevoid basal cell carcinoma syndrome.

-If nevoid basal cell carcinoma syndrome is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of the PTCH1 gene.
+If nevoid basal cell carcinoma syndrome is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of the PTCH1, PTCH2 and SUFU genes.

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has nevoid basal cell carcinoma syndrome, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has nevoid basal cell carcinoma syndrome, diagnostic testing may take place as follows:

 - A blood sample is collected.